Hazrat Mirza Ghulam Ahmad

 in the 1400 year history of Islam!

-After the above quotation, Hazrat Mirza sahib goes on, in the
+After the above quotation, Hazrat Mirza sahib goes on, in the same

-and writes about the latter as follows:
+about the latter as follows:

 What was it that breathed such a spirit of devotion into